-Selecting the Executor
+Selecting the executor

-Many people name a spouse or a child as the executor of their estate.
+Many people name a spouse or an adult child as the executor of their estate.
 Unless the estate is large or complex, this is generally a good decision.
-(In actual practice, much of the work is done by the attorney.)
+(In actual practice, the legal work is done by the attorney, while the executor makes decisions for the estate and completes a significant number of administrative tasks.)
 However, depending on the nature of your estate, there may be good reason to nominate a friend as your executor, or to name a bank or trust company to settle your estate.